-Determine the half point between the top board and baseboard.
+Determine the halfway point between the top board and baseboard.
 Measure, cut and nail in 1” board horizontally.
 These boards will be installed in between all three consecutive vertical boards.
 Use the spacers in between boards and a leveler to confirm all boards are installed leveled.

 For the top and bottom horizontal boards, first measure and mark the length above any outlet on the wall from the baseboard.
-Then mark the the same length from the top board down.
+Then mark the same length from the top board down.

 Measure, cut and nail in 1” board horizontally, follow the instructions mentioned in Step 11.

 Progress: Once all the 1” boards are installed, you should have squared and rectangle spaces in between the vertical and horizontal trim boards.

 Note, that some of the spaces might not be perfectly squared.